Revelation

 Its destruction causes some to weep but the holy people of God has cause to rejoice.
 God has judged the city that sought to destroy all things that were holy and pure.

 Here is the description that describes both Babylons' pictured in chapters 17 and 18.
 They shed the blood of prophets, saints (all faithful believers in Jesus Christ and I would include Jews in this) and all that were killed for not going along with the worldly system that was set in place by the antichrist and the 10 kings.
-If we see one person placed in prison for their faith in Jesus Christ or for something they preach, look out.
-I'm not defending any person who abuses children, commits a crime like stealing, murder or any other crime even if they are called prophets for we know that there are many false prophets hiding behind even the name of Jesus.
-But if someone is jailed for preaching the word of God or for his faith in Jesus, look out.
-Of course they may be falsely accused of crimes to justify their imprisonment.
-Watch out for some of these hate crime laws.
-No true child of God will be guilty of any hate toward anyone but if a pastor begins to warn against any sin that is against the teachings of God's word but yet accepted by the society we may live in, he may be accused of preaching hate.
-To warn of sin and the consequences of sin surely would be the opposite of hate but it can be twisted to make is seem like its a hate speech.
-American churches as well as believers all over the world need to pray like never before so that we know what the bible means when it says, "Come out of her my people", in verse 4 of this chapter.
-Some teach this is the Catholic Church or any denomination.
-I don't really buy into it being a denomination, but if any of our churches are into the prosperity doctrine or any doctrine contrary to the word of God taken in context, we need to think of leaving.
-We need a return to godly holiness (not legalism) and being content with what we have.
 If coming out of her means the literal city of Babylon, God will probably direct His people on how to do that.
 If coming out of Babylon means forsaking the love of the world or this world's system of seeking wealth, the love of pleasure, idolatry, fornication both spiritual and physical, then it must be done without delay.
 God has given us the Holy Spirit to give us power over all filthiness of flesh and spirit.
 If Babylon means a false religious system of some kind that teaches we can make it to heaven and still keep our sin, we must leave that kind of religion or church.
 If it teaches that salvation depends upon the religious system itself, either by joining it, paying into it, or doing works to obtain salvation, leave it.
 The only way of salvation is to turn from sin and trust in the shed blood of Jesus to cleanse us from sin and bring us into the body of Christ.
 If our traditional churches begin to teach we can have God's favor and still commit sin, we need to run.
 Our focus must remain on Jesus Christ.
 The one the bible describes, not a substitute.
 Let's read His words.
+In writing all of the above, I have to add that I personally have never been part of any apostate church.
+I've been in both denominations and independent and have not seen it.
+So we know those kind may exist but we have to be careful not to false accuse according to what we read on the Internet or some other source.
+Unless we go and attend one that preaches wrong, we don't know for sure and to accuse just may be the old accuser of the brethren speaking through us.
+So I write here in general.
+I don't have any certain popular preacher or congregation in mind.
+Gossip and hearsay is not my thing.
+DC

 |